 The feeling is similar to the feeling a substance user experiences using or coming off his/her drug of choice.
 Intoxicant emotions may energize or slow one down limiting the ability to function at an optimum level.
 Sometimes these emotional states are as unpredictable as emotions that affect the substance user upon picking up a drink or drug.
 The emotions distract from the life experiences of living with substance use, much like the effects of getting high.

-Family members may attempt to become “the perfect person” hoping that will make the addict/alcoholic happy and change his/her ways.
+- Family members may attempt to become “the perfect person” hoping that will make the addict/alcoholic happy and change his/her ways.
 It is at this time that family members begin to feel they are losing control, or worse, losing their minds.
-They become absent minded, feel like failures, and need medical or mental health care.
+Family members become absent minded, feel like failures, and need medical or mental health care.
 They give so much to others that they have nothing left to take care of themselves.
-They have become so focused on the substance user that they have forgotten how to take care of themselves and others.
+The family has become so focused on the substance user that they have forgotten how to take care of themselves and others.
 Substance use it the focus of the family now, at the expense of all else.

 When family members reach this point, seeking and accepting assistance to deal with the situation is always necessary.
 There are multiple options for families who are willing to accept help.
 Seek a family counselor at a substance abuse treatment center.
 Find a therapist who specialized in substance abuse and family counseling.
 Locate Al-Anon and Nar-Anon programs in your area.
 As family and friends commit to making significant changes in themselves, the substance user has to adjust.
 If both the established family dynamic continues unabated, the condition will continue to spiral out of control.